 In fact, according to Salesforce research, half of all shoppers will switch brands this holiday due to pricing.
 This means that 2.5 billion shoppers worldwide could ditch their brand for a lower-priced competitor.
 Some product categories – including luxury brands, grocery, and department stores – are more susceptible to waning loyalty due to price sensitivity (either high prices or significant increases in prices).

-Pricing and discounting strategies will be more crucial than ever to holiday success, as 17% of global shoppers (850 million) and 15% of U.S. shoppers (31 million) are unsure if they will buy any gifts this year.
+Pricing and discounting strategies will be more crucial than ever to holiday success, as 17% of global shoppers (850 million) are unsure if they will buy any gifts this year.
 How can your business compete in an economy with an increasingly price-conscious shopper?
 Try these tactics to help capture your share of holiday revenue:

 There’s real opportunity for retailers with both physical and digital stores to grow faster than digital natives and e-commerce brands.
 Merging shopping across both digital and physical spaces enhances the value of each channel.
 We predict that retailers with physical stores will grow online sales at a rate 1.5 times faster than those without.